What is a Land Severance?

 Phone: 519-631-1460 x 170

-To contact via email, press the button below:
+To contact via email, please fill out the following form:

 Land Severance Application